scarf-sh/scarf-js/README.md

 Scarf is like Google Analytics for your npm packages.
-By sending some basic details after installation, this package can help you can gain insights into how your packages are installed and by which companies.
+By sending some basic details after installation, this package can help you can gain insights into how your packages are used and by which companies.
 Scarf aims to help support open-source developers fund their work when used commercially.

 ### Features

 - No dependencies
 - Fully transparent to the user.
-Don't silently log to someone that hasn't explictly given permission to do so.
+Scarf will log it's behavior to the console during installation.
+It will never silently report analytics for someone that hasn't explictly given permission to do so.
 - Never interrupts your package installation.
-Logging is done on a best effort basis.
+Reporting is done on a best effort basis.

 ### Installing